OpenVidu/openvidu.io-docs/docs/components/openvidu-toolbar-panel-buttons.md

   </div>
 </div>

-This is an Angular project generated with angular-cli tool, and therefore you will see lots of configuration files and other stuff that doesn't really matter to us.
+This is an Angular project generated with Angular CLI tool, and therefore you will see lots of configuration files and other stuff that doesn't really matter to us.
 We will focus on the following files under `src/app/` folder:

-- `app.module.ts`: Define the AppComponent module where we import and configure the [openvidu-angular](api/openvidu-angular/) library.
+- `app.module.ts`: defines the AppComponent module where we import and configure the [openvidu-angular](api/openvidu-angular/) library.
 - `app.component.ts`: defines *AppComponent*, main component of the app.
-It contains the functionalities for requesting the OpenVidu token for setting them up to the videoconference component and start the session.
+It handles the request of OpenVidu tokens to pass them to the videoconference component, so it is able to connect to the OpenVidu session.
 - `app.component.html`: HTML for AppComponent.

 ---

 #### Configure openvidu-angular